ezavesky/metadata-flatten-extractor/README.md

 ## 0.4

 ### 0.4.0
-* adding video playback via inline command-line execution of ffmpeg in application
+* adding video playback (and image preview) via inline command-line execution of ffmpeg in application
 * create new Dockerfile.app for all-in-one explorer app creation

 ## 0.3